electricimp/examples/AzureTwins/README.md

 ### How to get latest version of Azure Twin document

-`getCurrentStatus` method may be used to retrieve latest JSON document.
-Its implementation follow [this document](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#retrieving-a-device-twins-properties)
+`getCurrentStatus` method may be used to retrieve latest state of the twin document in JSON format.
+Its implementation follows [the spec](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#retrieving-a-device-twins-properties)

-The function accepts single callback function that is called when document is received or error happens.
+The function accepts single callback function that is executed when a response is received or an error happens.

 ``` squirrel